Map of Ohlone Peoples of the Pacific Coast

-A Land Acknowledgment is a formal statement that recognizes and respects Indigenous peoples as traditional stewards of this land and the enduring relationship that exists between Indigenous peoples and their traditional territories.
-The statement was developed through a two-year engagement process that included student research, community events and consultation with local Indigenous groups.
+A Land Acknowledgement is a formal statement that recognizes and respects Indigenous peoples as traditional stewards of this land and the enduring relationship that exists between Indigenous peoples and their traditional territories.
+The MIIS Land Acknowledgement was developed September 2023 through a two-year engagement process that included student research, community events and consultation with local Indigenous groups.

 Statement for Ceremonial Use at Events